wp-plugins/simple-basic-contact-form/readme.txt

 **Overview**

-* Plug-n-play: use shortcode or template tag to display Simple Basic Contact Form anywhere on your site
+* Plug-n-play: use shortcode or template tag to display the form anywhere on your site
-* Sweet emails: Simple Basic Contact Form sends descriptive, well-formatted email messages in plain-text
+* Sweet emails: SBCF sends descriptive, well-formatted email messages in plain-text
 * Safe and secure: Simple Basic Contact Form blocks spam and filters malicious content
-* Ultra-clean code: SBCF is lightweight, standards-compliant, semantic, valid HTML markup
+* Ultra-clean code: SBCF is lightweight, standards-compliant, semantic, valid markup
 * Fully customizable: SBCF is easy to configure and style from the Settings page

 **Features**